pramodksahoo/pramodksahoo.github.io/_posts/2025-11-11-zero-trust-security-in-kubernetes.md

 ---

-**About the Author:** I'm a Senior DevOps and Cloud Engineer with 10+ years of experience leading infrastructure automation and security for fast-paced engineering teams.
+**About the Author:** I'm a Senior DevOps and Cloud Engineer with 11+ years of experience leading infrastructure automation and security for fast-paced engineering teams.
 Currently implementing zero-trust architectures for multi-region Kubernetes clusters serving 10+ engineering teams.
-Find me on [LinkedIn](https://linkedin.com/in/pramoda-sahoo) or [GitHub](https://github.com).
+Find me on [LinkedIn](https://linkedin.com/in/pramoda-sahoo) or [GitHub](https://github.com/pramodksahoo).

 **Questions?
 Comments?** Drop them below or reach out on LinkedIn.
 I'd love to hear about your zero-trust journey!

 ---

-*Originally published on [Dev.to / Medium] on [Date]*